matthewfritz/laravel-cms-scaffolding/README.md

 Make sure you update your `.env` file, specifically the values that begin with `DB_` since that's the database configuration section.

+### Admin Panel URI

+You can override the URI prefix for the CMS admin panel by modifying the `CMS_ADMIN_URI` value in your `.env` file.
+It is `cms-admin` by default so that would give you a URL of `http://localhost/cms-admin`, for example.
+If you wanted something different, you could do the following as an example:

+`CMS_ADMIN_URI=my-cms`

+The URL to the admin panel based on this example would then be `http://localhost/my-cms`.

+### Application Timezone

+You can override the timezone used by the application by modifying the `APP_TIMEZONE` value in your `.env` file.
+It is `UTC` by default.
+If you wanted something different, you could do the following as an example:

+`APP_TIMEZONE=America/Los_Angeles`

 ## Database Tables

 This project comes with several migrations.
 The migrations included create the following tables: